ricardoboss/webhook-tweeter/README.md

 - `$result->url`: a URL to the tweet
 - `$result->tweet`: the tweet object returned from the Twitter API

+## Credits

+Thanks to [danieldevine](https://github.com/danieldevine) for creating [BirdElephant](https://github.com/danieldevine/bird-elephant) and providing a neat PHP interface for the Twitter V2 API!

 ## License

 This project is licensed under the MIT license.
 Read more about it [here](./LICENSE).